House GOP prepares to impeach Homeland Security chief over handling of U.S. border

 Committee Republicans argue Mayorkas has not cooperated with their impeachment investigation and dismissed his statement as inadequate.

-"This is not about policy differences at all, House Homeland Security Chairman Mark Green of Tennessee said, "it goes far deeper."
+"This is not about policy differences at all," Green said, "it goes far deeper."
 He summed up the GOP case against the DHS secretary, saying, "Secretary Mayorkas has put his political preferences above following the law."

-The committee is expected to advance the articles of impeachment on Tuesday.
+The top Democrat on the panel, Rep. Bennie Thompson, D-Miss., railed on the GOP action as a "sham" and "pre-determined," citing reports of Green and other GOP lawmakers fundraising off of their plans to oust Mayorkas.

+Thompson argued if House Republicans were serious they would fund additional efforts at the border and work with the Senate on bipartisan legislation to address the crisis at the border.

+Democrats argued that the GOP case against Mayorkas was unconstitutional and that policy differences were not an impeachable offenses.

+Rep. Dan Goldman, D-N.Y., emphasized that Mayorkas was carrying out administration's policies, and disagreeing with those policies, "is for elections, that is for legislation."

 House Speaker Mike Johnson, R-La., has not committed to an exact time for a vote on the House floor but he has committed to moving swiftly once the committee completes its work.
+But the speaker can only afford to lose a handful of votes, given the his slim House majority.

+"The law's not being complied with," said Rep. Don Bacon, R-Neb., a moderate member who voiced his support for the impeachment effort this week after initially expressing skepticism.

+"This president and the secretary have not lived up to their obligations, and I say that with no glee," Bacon said.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.